 Here are a couple of examples of how I did that.

-In this one, I talked off-camera and showed visuals related to what I was talking about on the screen:
+In another one, I talked off-camera and showed visuals related to what I was talking about on the screen.

 You can also consider using some of the built-in on-screen graphics that Switcher provides.

 Be aware that you may not draw a huge audience on the first few shows.
 But people in your network might also tune in because it’s the first.
 I know that’s some wishy-washy guidance right there – but it’s the reality.

 Remember this: My first few episodes were horrible.
 Terrible.
 I don’t know why anyone would want to watch them.
 We get better with time.
 Embrace it.
 Move forward and learn as you go.

 Another thing Jason reminded me on a livestream is to keep the technology in mind.
 A lot of the technology challenges are out of your hands.

 “There are like 47 dominoes that have to fall,” Jason said.